aristanetworks/puppet-eos/README.md

 Netdev is a vendor-neutral network abstraction framework contributed freely to the DevOps community.
-This module provides the Arista Networks EOS specific provider for implementing the netdev types (netdevops/netdev-stdlib) in EOS.
+This module provides the Arista Networks EOS specific provider for implementing the netdev types (netdevops/netdev_stdlib) in EOS.

+NOTE: Dependency on installing the netdev_stdlib which will be submitted to Puppet Forge very soon along with this module  In the meantime, you can grab a copy from Github [https://github.com/NetdevOps/puppet-netdev-stdlib].

 # EXAMPLE USAGE